Breaking news or bold, inspired solutions for America.

 But Putin's having a lot of trouble right now.

-He's having big, big trouble because he thought this was gonna be a 48-hour deal, and the Ukrainians are good fighters.
+He's having big, big trouble because he thought this was going to be a 48-hour deal.

-And uh largely, to a large extent, or certainly a big help, was the fact that we gave them a lot of javelins.
+And largely, to a large extent, or certainly a big help, was the fact that we gave them a lot of javelins.

-You know, they say, I don't know if you know, Sean, they say that Obama Biden gave them blankets, and Trump gave them anti-tank busters and javelins.
+You know, they say, I don't know if you know, Sean, they say that Obama Biden gave them blankets and Trump gave them anti-tank busters and javelins.

-Abdul knew that he would be hit so hard, like they've never been hit before if they kill any American soldiers, because they killed a lot of soldiers under the previous administration, as you know.
+Abdul knew that he would be hit so hard, like they've never been hit before, if they kill any American soldiers, because they killed a lot of soldiers under the previous administration, as you know.

 One hour away from where China makes its nuclear weapons.

-We were gonna keep it.
+We were going to keep it.

 Billions of dollars spent, massive Air Force base.

-We're gonna keep Bagram, and we were going to be the last out.
+We were going to keep Bagram, and we were going to be the last out.

 They took the military out first.

-So I don't know, you play it every night, and you talk about the hostages that are left in Afghanistan.
+You play it every night, and you talk about the hostages that are left in Afghanistan.

 It's a very sad thing.